 But, still to this day, I am not sure if it was the cold temperature or the wet February that followed (more likely) that killed the plant.

 But, as lemon balm borders on being invasive in its growth, we prefer using pots to planting directly in our herb garden.

-Chives is cold hardy and seed packets often list that it is a perennial in USDA hardiness zones 3-10.
+Chives are a cold hardy herb and seed packets often list that it is a perennial in USDA hardiness zones 3-10.

-Chives prefer full sun to half shade and a rich garden soil amended with compost for your
+Chives prefer full sun to half shade and a rich garden soil amended with compost.

 Thyme is a cold hardy perennial with evergreen leaves in many gardening zones.

-Instead use an amended soil for better drainage and place in a sunny spot.
+Instead, use amended soil for better drainage and plant thyme in a sunny spot.

 We have grown thyme in our garden beds successfully over the years.
 But lately, we have changed to using pots to control growth and spread.

 We grow most of our tarragon in pots from the simple fact that French tarragon is grown from cuttings.

 Russian tarragon can be grown from seeds and is also cold hardy, with seed packets stating USDA hardiness zones from 4 to 7.

 Understanding our method of overwintering perennial herbs

 And even though we grow in zone 7 (USDA zone 7), our method should work for you as long as you take the time to understand the logic behind what we do.

 Remember that successful container gardeners are not limited by hardiness zones.
 We just adapt and make it work for us.

 Temperature is not the only factor in play

 Hardiness zones are determined by the range of the annual minimum temperature for an area – or basically, how cold it gets during the year.

 And yes, the temperature is an important factor when it comes to the survival of perennial herbs.
 But it is not the only factor.

 I have lost many perennial herbs to mild temperatures when the winters have been extremely wet.

 And I have had plants overwintering successfully outdoors during dry but very cold winters (-20 Celsius /-5 Fahrenheit).

 So why is this?